 Complete Guide to Hiking Poles and How to Attach Them to Your Backpack

-The methods for attaching hiking poles to a backpack/day pack are going to vary based on the type of backpack you carry and the features your backpack has for attacking poles.
-This is the standard method or simple way of attaching trekking poles to the side of the pack, but I will share the alternatives later on.
+The methods for attaching hiking poles to a backpack or day pack will vary based on the type of backpack you carry and its features for attaching poles.
+This is the standard, simple way to attach trekking poles to the side of the pack, but I will share alternatives later.
 While there are proper methods to attach hiking poles to the side of your backpack, the most important thing is that your poles are securely attached and out of your way.

 Anatomy of Hiking Poles

-- Baskets – The removable basket at the end of the pole is the “mud basket” or “snow baskets” which will help keep your pole from sinking in mud and snow
+• Baskets – The removable basket at the end of the pole is the “mud basket” or “snow baskets” which will help keep your pole from sinking in mud and snow.
+You can purchase replacement baskets if you’ve lost the ones your hiking poles come with.

-- Lever Locks – The length of the hiking pole can be adjusted.
+• Lever Locks – The length of the hiking pole can be adjusted.
 On the flat ground, your arms should be at a 90-degree angle.
-On steep terrain uphill sections, shorten the pole, and on downhill sections, lengthen the pole.
+On steep terrain, in uphill sections, shorten the pole, and in downhill sections, lengthen the pole.
 Some hiking poles use twist locks.

 Read Next: Ten Essentials of Hiking